DUNE-DAQ/runconftools/docs/README.md

   --help                       Show this message and exit.
 ```

-The `PATH` has to be an existing location and has to be either empty or a valid `ehn1-configs` repository.
+The `PATH` must be an existing location and has to be either empty or a valid `ehn1-daqconfigs` repository.
-Be aware that if the directory contains a local repository some local changes might be lost, so please push all the changes that are important before calling `cpm-setup` on a non-empty directory.
+If the directory contains a local repository, local changes may be lost so please push all changes that are important before calling `cpm-setup` on a non-empty directory.

-The script simply sets up a git repository and prints some information about the release.
+This script sets up a git repository and prints some information about the release.

 The information printed is:
  - The list of available branches in the base, without any filtering;